-- d) No work shall commence until Cadw has confirmed in writing that the proposed archaeologist and archaeological works are acceptable Cadw shall be invited to attend a site meeting within the first 5 working days of commencement of the project to review the programme, submitted method statement and arrangements that have been established for archaeological excavation; - e) A digital copy of the archaeological report shall be submitted to Cadw for approval within 6 weeks of the archaeological fieldwork being completed2.
+- c) Cadw shall be invited to attend a site meeting within the first five working days of commencement of the project to review the programme, submitted method statement and arrangements that have been established for archaeological excavation; - d) A digital copy of the archaeological report shall be submitted to Cadw for approval within 9 months of the archaeological fieldwork being completed1.
 The report must detail and illustrate the works undertaken, the findings, and the preliminary stratigraphic narrative, and set this in the context of previous knowledge about the monument.
-The report must also contain labelled photographs of the site prior, during and after the excavations, together with details of the site archive established, including digital, paper and artefactual archives. - f) That within one month of the draft archaeological excavation report having been approved by Cadw the applicant will deposit a final version of the report, incorporating any comments/editorial amendments to Cadw and to the regional Historic Environment Record and National Monuments Record of Wales to be incorporated into these public records3; and - g) Any historic or archaeological features not previously identified which are revealed when carrying out the works shall be retained in-situ and reported to Cadw within two working days.
-Works shall be halted in the area/part of the site affected until provision has been made for retention and/or recording of the feature by a suitably qualified archaeologist in accordance with details submitted to and approved in writing in advance by Cadw.
+The report must also contain labelled photographs of the site prior, during and after the excavations, together with details of the site archive established, including digital, paper and artefactual archives; - e) That within one month of the draft archaeological excavation report having been approved by Cadw the applicant will deposit a final version of the report, incorporating any comments/editorial amendments to Cadw and to the regional Historic Environment Record and National Monuments Record of Wales to be incorporated into these public records2; - f) Any historic or archaeological features not previously identified which are revealed when carrying out the works shall be retained in-situ and reported to Cadw within two working days.
+Works shall be halted in the area/part of the site affected until provision has been made for retention and/or recording of the feature by a suitably qualified archaeologist in accordance with details submitted to and approved in writing in advance by Cadw; and - g) That the area shall be reinstated to the satisfaction of Cadw and the landowner and that failure of turf to become re-stablished within 6 months of backfilling shall be addressed by the applicant to the satisfaction of Cadw and the landowner.